kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO SEARCH is simliar to FIND
 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF.
 Or IF ...
 ELSE ...
 THEN

-* DONE Opt: ld (hl),a to ld (hl),<lit>
-* DONE Opt: ld a,0 to xor a (watch in case of flag change)
-* DONE Opt: cp 0 to or a

 * TODO A word that will allow the loading of a file into memory with strings held in pointer array.
+Use with TABLE word.

 * TODO A Simon says game demo
 * TODO A simple solo card game demo